 On conclusion of any investigation, you will be told the outcome of the investigation and what the PCC has done, or proposes to do, about it.
 If no action is to be taken, the reason for this will be explained.

-(3) If on conclusion of stages 1, and 2 you reasonably believe that the appropriate action has not been taken, you should report the matter to the proper authority.
-The legislation sets out a number of bodies to which qualifying disclosures may be made.
+If on conclusion of stages 1 & 2 you reasonably believe that the appropriate action has not been taken, you should report the matter to the proper authority.
+The legislation sets out a number of bodies to which qualifying disclosures made be made.

-- Disclosures relating to charities can be made to the Charity Commission and a qualified disclosure to the Commission will be a ‘protected’ disclosure provided the employee makes the disclosure in good faith and has a reasonable belief that:
+Disclosures relating to charities can be made to the Charity Commission and a qualified disclosure to the Commission will be a ‘protected’ disclosure provided the individual makes the disclosure in good faith and has a reasonable belief that:

-Victimisation of a member of St Andrew and St George for raising a qualified disclosure will be a prosecutable offence.
+Victimisation of a member of St Andrew & St George for raising a qualified disclosure will be a prosecutable offence.